-We have put together an exhaustive list including all skin conditions, disorders and problems you may encounter at one time or another.
-Many of them are quite common, and you will likely recognize their names.
-Others may not be that familiar to you.
+Our team of experts has put together an exhaustive list including all skin conditions, disorders and problems you may encounter at one time or another.

 Either way, all of the skin conditions are presented alphabetically, so you can easily find what you are looking for below.

-On each individual page, you will find an introduction, potential causes of the dermatological issue, and treatment options.
-Some conditions call for simply applying a mild cream; others may require a visit to a dermatologist for a prescription or procedure.
+On each individual page, you will find an introduction, potential causes of the dermatological issue, and treatment options that you have, if treatment is necessary.

 Our Skin Conditions Index – From Acne to Yeast Infection